oracle-livelabs/spatial-graph/spatial-studio/workshops/intro-to-spatial-studio/introduction/introduction.md

   ![img alt text](./images/spatial-studio.png)

 Spatial Studio operates on spatial data in Oracle Database, meaning tables and views that include Oracle's geometry data type.
-This data be be pre-existing spatial data or non-spatial data which is prepared using Spatial Studio to add geometries based on attributes.
+This data be pre-existing spatial data or non-spatial data which is prepared using Spatial Studio to add geometries based on attributes.
 The end user features of Spatial Studio can be summarized as follows:

 Access and prepare spatial data:
   - Access spatial/non-spatial data in Oracle Database